JRonhovde/SEGrep/README.md

 `segrep pattern viewfiles` - open list of matching files in vim

 `segrep pattern viewcountfiles` - same as `viewfiles` but includes matches per file

+You can also pass regular grep options as part of the command, e.g. `segrep -i pattern` will ignore case.
+Some grep options might conflict with the more complex commands, use at your own risk.